Rolf Potts, author of the book Vagabonding, describes it as:

 Making the decision to escape the Rat Race is the first and most important step.
 Next, cut bogus expenses, begin saving, and use our site as a personal guide to get started on the path to adventure.
 Anyone can start a new life of vagabonding.
 Stay positive; don’t let naysayers “talk sense into you” — go make your dreams come true!

-To help you stay motivated, start by grabbing a copy of Vagabonding (affiliate link), look in backpacking travel forums, and check out the vagabonding blogs of other people who are living the life.
-The more that you see how many people have escaped the Rat Race and survived to tell the tale, the more you will realize world travel is not something that only belongs to the rich!
+To help you stay motivated, begin by grabbing a copy of Vagabonding (affiliate link), look in backpacking travel forums, and check out the vagabonding blogs of other people who are living the life (mine is vagabondinglife.com).
+The more that you see how many people have escaped the Rat Race (link to my site www.scienceofescape.com) and survived to tell the tale, the more you will realize world travel is not something that only belongs to the rich!

 I will see you on the road.